xdpirate/gamehorizon/README.md

 # GameHorizon

-Simple self-hosted tracker for upcoming, current and collected games.
+Simple self-hosted tracker to keep track of upcoming, current and collected games.

 ## Requirements